maomaoto/Coursera_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 Code Book
 =========

-It's naming is the same as original data set.(Please refer to end of this file)
+It's naming is the same as original data set.(Please refer to Naming section of this file)

 First data set